 When you fill out the LRS Sign-up Form, tell us if you'll consider:

-- remote services such as telephone, email or other remote consultation such as Zoom or Skype
+- remote services such as telephone, email or other remote consultation such as Zoom or MSTeams

 - flexible fee arrangements, if you and the client agree to go ahead, and you feel it is appropriate.
 For example: